openjs-foundation/cross-project-council/governance/CPC_BOARD_DIRECTOR_EXPECTATIONS.md

 At a high level, a Director’s responsibilities include:

 *   Attending as many board meetings as possible.
 The board generally meets once per month for two hours.
 Board meetings require quorum in order to vote, and every meeting includes a vote on the prior meeting’s minutes.
 *   Be in touch with your constituents.
 The most effective board members are in tune with the facts of their community, and opinions held by the people they represent.
 Their objective is to represent these faithfully and articulately in board matters.
-Community Directors are expected to be active participants in CPC meetings.
+CPC Directors are expected to be active participants in CPC meetings.
 *   Be in touch with your legal counsel.
 The OpenJS Foundation has legal counsel to advise the Foundation itself.
 However, for matters of policy, corporate Directors should discuss their positions with corporate counsel to ensure they are aligned with their organization’s positions.
 *   Direct Foundation marketing and communication efforts through events, press and analyst outreach, web, social and other marketing efforts.
 *   Assist in fundraising and financial governance overall.